benjaminion/upgrading-ethereum-book/src/book.md

 <span>The balance retained by each of the five validator personas after the inactivity leak penalty has been applied.
 The scenario is identical to the chart above.</span>
 </div>

-We can see that the new scoring system means that some validators will continue to be penalised due to the leak, even after finalisation starts again.
+We can see that the new scoring system means that some validators will continue to be penalised due to the leak even after finalisation starts again.
 This is [intentional](https://github.com/ethereum/consensus-specs/issues/2098).
 When the leak causes the beacon chain to finalise, at that point we have just two-thirds of the stake online.
 If we immediately stop the leak (as we used to), then the amount of stake online would remain close to two-thirds and the chain would be vulnerable to flipping in and out of finality as small numbers of validators come and go.
 We saw this behaviour on some of the testnets prior to launch.
 Continuing the leak after finalisation serves to increase the balances of participating validators to greater than two-thirds, providing a buffer that should mitigate such behaviour.

 #### See also